kwea123/CasMVSNet_pl/evaluations/README.md

 *  You can comment out the `# Step 1.` to do depth fusion only, after the depth prediction are generated.
 *  You can add `--scan $SCAN` to only do depth fusion on specific scans (specify also the correct `--split`).
 Otherwise the default will process all scans in the `split`.
+*  For `BlendedMVS`, the `depth_interval` is defined as the number of depths in the coarsest level, which should be equal to `48x4.0=192.0` in the default settings.

 # Visualization of point cloud